ruuda/blog/posts/a-reasonable-configuration-language.md

 — I never properly evaluated Jsonnet, but probably I should.
 Superficially it looks like one of the more mature formats, and in many ways it looks similar to RCL.
-Its documentation has
-[a page comparing itself against other configuration languages][jsonnet-compr].
+Its has [a page][jsonnet-compr] comparing itself against other configuration languages.

 [**KCL**](https://kcl-lang.io/)
 — This is an odd one.
-From the website and repository it looks like a big project, but somehow I’ve never seen it come up or be used anywhere.
+From the website and repository it looks like a lot of resources went into this project, but somehow I’ve never seen it come up or be used anywhere.
 I only learned about it when I started searching for configuration languages.
 From the way it describes itself,